Chapter 1: Introduction to Environmental Issues

 While there are fewer and less well developed studies documenting environmental racism in Canada, there is ample evidence that similar patterns apply.
 Mitchell and D’Onofrio note that “Numerous Aboriginal communities, including Aamjiwnaang First Nation and Grassy Narrows First Nation in Ontario, Fort Chipewyan in Alberta, and Mi’kmaw communities in Nova Scotia, have expressed concerns with regard to contamination of their air, water, and soil, and have reported high rates of cancer and other illnesses in their communities.” (p.
 322).
 Additionally, the ENRICH project in Nova Scotia has mapped what the group views as incidents of environmental racism in that province.
 The siting of hazardous waste facilities and other sources of pollution in Canadian communities certainly appears to be disproportionately linked to race and poverty levels.

 In an ideal world, there would be no hazardous waste facilities or industrial sources of pollution.
 Unfortunately, we live in a world plagued by years of rampant pollution and hazardous waste dumping.
-Our industrialized society has produced wastes during the manufacture of products for our needs (and wants).
+Our industrialized society produces wastes during the manufacture of products for our needs (and wants).
 Until technology can find a way to manage (or eliminate) hazardous waste, disposal facilities will be necessary to protect both humans and the environment.
 By the same token, this problem must be addressed.
 Industry and society must become more sensitive in the selection of future hazardous waste and pollution sites, and all humans who help produce hazardous wastes must share the burden of dealing with those wastes.
+Extended producer responsibility and take-back programs are one potential solution, as are cradle-to-cradle design processes that ensure products can be fully recycled or reused at the end of their useful lives.

-Since the end of the 15th century, most of the world’s frontiers have been claimed and colonized by established nations.
-Invariably, these conquered frontiers were home to peoples indigenous to those regions.
+Since the end of the 15th century, most of the world has been claimed and colonized by established nations.
+Invariably, these conquered lands were home to peoples indigenous to those regions.
 Some were wiped out or assimilated by the invaders, while others survived while trying to maintain their unique cultures and way of life.
 The United Nations officially classifies Indigenous people as those “having an historical continuity with pre-invasion and pre-colonial societies,” and “consider themselves distinct from other sectors of the societies now prevailing in those territories or parts of them.”
 Furthermore, Indigenous people are “determined to preserve, develop and transmit to future generations, their ancestral territories, and their ethnic identity, as the basis of their continued existence as peoples in accordance with their own cultural patterns, social institutions and legal systems.”
-A few of the many groups of Indigenous people around the world are: the 634 Indigenous communities in Canada, speaking more than 50 distinct languages; the Aboriginal and Torres Strait Islander people of Australia, the Māori people of New Zealand, the rainforest tribes in Brazil and the Ainu of northern Japan.
+A few of the many groups of Indigenous people around the world are: the 634 Indigenous communities in Canada, speaking more than 50 distinct languages; the Aboriginal and Torres Strait Islander people of Australia, the Māori people of New Zealand, Indigenous peoples of the rainforest in Brazil, and the Ainu of northern Japan.

 Many problems face Indigenous people, including lack of human rights, exploitation of their traditional lands and themselves, and degradation of their culture.
 In response to the problems faced by these people, the United Nations proclaimed an “International Decade of the World’s Indigenous People” beginning in 1994.
 The main objective of this proclamation, according to the United Nations, was “the strengthening of international cooperation for the solution of problems faced by indigenous people in such areas as human rights, the environment, development, health, culture and education.”
 Its major goal was to protect the rights of indigenous people.
 Such protection would enable them to retain their cultural identity, such as their language and social customs, while participating in the political, economic and social activities of the region in which they reside.